lweitkamp/Reproducibility_GAE/blogpost.md

 ### N-step bootstrapping

-Monte Carlo based methods have one big disadvantage: we have to wait for the end of an episode to perform a backup.
+Monte Carlo based methods (such as actor critic) have one big disadvantage: we have to wait for the end of an episode to perform a backup.
 We can tackle this disadvantage by performing $n$-step bootstrapping with $n \in \mathbb{N}$.
 There is of course no free lunch, and performing bootstrapping does have the effect of (possibly) inducing bias to our estimate (this is especially true for $n$ close to 1).
 If we combine actor-critic methods with $n-$step learning and advantage estimation, it is commonly known as advantage actor critic (A2C).

 In code, estimating the advantage function through bootstrapping looks like this: